rs-kellogg/2024_phd_workshop/klc_fundamental/README.md

-For the Kellogg Linux Cluster Fundamentals workshop,
+# Instructions

-1.)
-Please look over this KLC Fundamental Jupyter Book before class begins:
+For the Kellogg Linux Cluster (KLC) Fundamentals workshop, please check out the [KLC Fundamental Jupyter Book](https://rs-kellogg.github.io/klc_fundamental/) before workshop.
+We will work on the two projects in the book during workshop.